 On January 7, 2016, CMDC acquired 79,999 shares in Asian Breast Center, Inc. (ABC) with an acquisition price of P8.00 million, for a 20.78% ownership.
-ABC has five (5) directors, one from CMDC and four from ABC.
+ABC has five (5) directors, one from the Group and four from ABC.
+Because the Group has only significant influence, this arrangement is considered as an investment in associate and is measured using the equity method.